Skip to content

 Open your browser to http://localhost:8080.
 You'll see:

-• Pipeline DAG: Visual graph showing step dependencies
+• πŸ“Š Pipeline DAG: Visual graph showing step dependencies

-• Artifact inspection: Click any step to see its inputs/outputs
+• πŸ” Artifact inspection: Click any step to see its inputs/outputs

-Why the UI matters: Imagine debugging a failed step at 3 AM in production.
-Instead of grep'ing through logs, you see exactly: - Which step failed - What its inputs were - The full error traceback - What downstream steps were skipped
+Imagine debugging a failed step at 3 AM in production.
+Instead of grep'ing through logs, you see exactly: which step failed, what its inputs were, the full error traceback, and what downstream steps were skipped.

 Update your pipeline: